andycandrea/andycandrea.github.io/_posts/2016-04-28-background-and-arel.md

 incompatible in Oracle.
 Meanwhile, if you'd stuck with ActiveRecord, all you'd need to do is swap out the adapter specified in your `database.yml`.
-Using ActiveRecord also makes it much less painful if you need to connect to different types of databases in different Rails environments--I've seen it happen--since all of ActiveRecord queries will get automatically translated into the proper dialect before they hit your database.
+Using ActiveRecord also makes it much less painful if you need to connect to different types of databases in different Rails environments—I've seen it happen—since all of ActiveRecord queries will get automatically translated into the proper dialect before they hit your database.

 That said, ActiveRecord isn't perfect, and it's unfortunately not as feature-complete as raw SQL when it comes to interacting with your database.
-Luckily for those of us who tend to hit plenty of use cases too complicated for ActiveRecord to handle--[writing software for the world's leading minds](http://www.scimedsolutions.com/) tends to be non-trivial--Rails gives us another option for keeping our database code generalized: Arel.
+Luckily for those of us who tend to hit plenty of use cases too complicated for ActiveRecord to handle—[writing software for the world's leading minds](http://www.scimedsolutions.com/) tends to be non-trivial—Rails gives us another option for keeping our database code generalized: Arel.

 For those who have never used it before, [Arel](https://github.com/rails/arel)